Orabig/piano-assistant/README.md

 Just do `./run.sh`

 At this time, it will just "listen" to what is played on the piano/midi instrument, try to guess what chords are played and display them.

+# Protocols

+Redis serves as a data bus, that handles streams of events between micro-components.

+TODO : each stream should be prefixed by a trigram and a timestamp

+NOT 123456.1 ...
+CHD 123456.2 ...
+...